 Budget Hotel in Swakopmund

-Sandcastle Apartments Swakopmund is close to the tourist attractions and offers complimentary Wi-Fi, a BBQ/picnic area and a laundry service.
-The apartments were recently refurnished and feature a kitchenette, an in-room dining area and a refrigerator.
-Hot drinks can be made with the complimentary tea and coffee supplies and savored in the comfort of the apartment’s living area, which great if you are on a budget and want to save on meal.
+Marietjie’s Guesthouse is close to the tourist attractions and offers complimentary Wi-Fi and free parking.
+The rooms at the guest house offer a seating area and provide a fridge, microwave, and kettle.
+So, hot drinks can be made with complimentary tea and coffee supplies and savored in the comfort of the seating area, which is great if you are on a budget and want to save on a meal.